fopasten/section-11/examples/reports/REPORT_HIERARCHY.md

 3. **Assessment labels in parentheses** — (good), (optimal), (flag) after metrics
 4. **Directional arrows** — ↑/↓/→ for trends with threshold-based labels
 5. **Section 11 flags surface immediately** — never deferred to a later report
+6. **Capability metrics scale with report scope** — one-liner in pre/post, subsection in weekly, by-week breakdown in block
-6. **Coach note at the end** — 2-5 sentences of coaching interpretation
+7. **Coach note at the end** — 2-5 sentences of coaching interpretation

 ---